Cherreads

 His arms stretched out toward Sarutobi like he wanted to be picked up.

-He picked Menma up and sat in a chair, bouncing him playfully.
+He bowed and picked Menma up and sat on a chair, while hugging Menma and bouncing him playfully.

 "You little rascal, should I tickle you?"